lupyuen/lupyuen.github.io/src/rust3.md

 PINE64 has kindly sponsored the Ox64 BL808 RISC-V SBCs that we'll be running to test the project.

-# Running a Rust App on Apache NuttX RTOS (QEMU RISC-V 32-bit)

-Here are the steps to build NuttX for QEMU RISC-V (32-bit) and run the "Hello Rust" Demo App...

 ![Build Apache NuttX RTOS for 64-bit RISC-V QEMU](https://lupyuen.github.io/images/riscv-build.png)

 # Build NuttX for 32-bit RISC-V QEMU

-Follow these steps to build Apache NuttX RTOS for 32-bit RISC-V QEMU, bundled with our Rust App...
+Follow these steps to build Apache NuttX RTOS for QEMU RISC-V (32-bit), bundled with our "Hello Rust" Demo App...

 1. Install the Build Prerequisites, skip the RISC-V Toolchain...